soijen/soijen.github.io/_products/en/bags-pouches/casita-pouch.md

 ---
-title: La Casita Tiny House | Zippered Pouch
+title: Casita Pup Zipper Pouch | Tiny House
-name: La Casita Tiny House | Zippered Pouch
+name: Casita Pup Zipper Pouch | Tiny House
-description: BRAND NEW!
-This zippered pouch features a tiny house.
-This sturdy 10 oz cotton canvas pouch is a convenient size to fit pens, pencils, envelopes and whatever else you need.
+description: This zippered pouch features an adventure dog with a tiny house on wheels and the text "la casita" which in Spanish translates to tiny house.
+This sturdy recycled cotton pouch measures 7.5 x 4.25 inches and is a convenient size to fit pens, pencils and other small trinkets.
+Made in USA
 imagePath: \assets\images\products\totes\casita-pouch
 image: 1
 dimensions: 7.5" x 4" (19cm x 10.2cm)